 Head: Dr. Lior Shaltiel

-The program of Master's Degree in Business Administration of Bio-Medical Management at the Hebrew University aims to train professionals of the Bio-Medical industry to face the unique and challenging world of concepts of this industry.
-It is the only university program in Business Administration of Bio-Medical Management in Israel, and it resembles similar programs that exist in leading universities in the world (such as Berkeley, Johns Hopkins and others).
+The program of Master's Degree in Business Administration of Bio-Medical Management (BioMed-MBA) at the Hebrew University aims to train professionals of the Bio-Medical industry to face the unique and challenging world of concepts of this industry.
+It is the only university program in Business Administration for Bio-Medical Management in Israel, and it resembles similar programs that exist in leading universities in the world (such as Berkeley, Johns Hopkins and others).

 Head: Dr. Rachel Shalom-Gilo